ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 ];
 ```

 You would then get a value with `myMap[2][0]`.
-(This example would return `2` — the element in the second row and zero column.)
+(This example would return `2` — the element in the second row and in column zero.)

 #### Special, array-like accessor for objects' properties

 Do you remember that almost everything in JavaScript is an object?
 And arrays too?
-Why do you think arrays have a special syntax for accessing its elements?
+Why do you think arrays have a special syntax for accessing their elements?

 Because it is actually not exclusive to arrays!
-Every object can have its properties read, deleted, and changed with array-like property accessor:
+Every object can have its properties read, deleted, and changed with an array-like property accessor:

 ```js
 var myObject = {